 Can it be done with a laser?

 Cataracts are removed with sound waves, not laser light.
 In 20-30% of patients undergoing cataract surgery, a thin film of scar tissue will form behind the implant lens and cause the vision to be blurred.
 Often patients will feel that their cataract has “grown back.”
 In these cases, an opening can be made in the scar tissue with a laser, and the vision will usually be restored.
 Some people hearing of this might think that all cataracts can be removed with a laser.

 Can a cataract recur?

 No. Once the cataract has been removed, it will not recur.
-Sometimes a thin film of scar tissue can form behind the new lens implant, creating blurred vision and the sense that the cataract has recurred.
+Sometimes a thin film of scar tissue can form behind the new lens implant, creating a blurred vision and the sense that the cataract has recurred.
 However, this thin film can usually be easily treated with a laser and does not require repeat surgery.

 What to Expect from Cataract Surgery

 What is the success rate?

 This is one of our most successful surgeries.
-Approximately 98% of patients experienced improvement in their vision after the cataract surgery was performed.
+Approximately 98% of patients experienced an improvement in their vision after the cataract surgery was performed.
 How much improvement is dependent on the initial health of the eye; certain diseases of the retina can limit the final visual result.

 As with any surgery, there are risks associated with cataract surgery, and complications (such as bleeding, infection, corneal decompensation, macular swelling, and retinal detachment) can occur during or after surgery in spite of the best care.
 It is impossible to predict in which patients these complications will occur.
 Fortunately, the risk of these complications is quite low.